Why Women Retire With Less Money Than Men

 The Absence of a Structural Second Chance

 Unlike other economic domains, retirement offers few opportunities for restarting.
-Time—the central element of wealth accumulation—has already been consumed.
+Time — the central element of wealth accumulation — has already been consumed.
 Late-stage policies, financial education, or behavioral adjustments have limited impact when applied at this stage.

 When the System Becomes Fully Legible

-By bringing together all these elements, retirement functions as the moment when the system becomes fully legible.
+Retirement is the moment when the system becomes fully legible.
 Early wage differences, career interruptions, retirement system design, unequal access to investments, the substitution of assets with debt, greater longevity, and delayed policy responses converge into a single point of observation.

 None of this emerges suddenly.
 Retirement merely removes the filters that, during working life, allowed inequalities to be managed without being directly confronted.